-By Sophia Choudhury, 3rd Year French and Spanish Student
+By Sophia Choudhury, Third Year, French and Spanish

-The Croft Magazine // Sophia debates whether taking pictures enhances or detracts from your trip.
+The Croft Magazine // Sophia Choudhury debates whether taking pictures enhances or detracts from your trip.

 In the age of smartphones, Snapchat and Instagram stories, people often trip into the reaching-for-their-cameras-at-every-moment trap - whether it be to capture the neon lights of Times Square, or crystal clear waves breaking on a beach in Australia.
 But might the modern traveller benefit from taking a step back and asking themselves - is my camera enhancing this experience, or is it simply acting as a barrier between myself, and a deeper appreciation of this moment?